hakkachhamza/cloneX/README.md

 cd cloneX
 ```

 ### 2. Configure environment

 ```bash
 cp .env.example .env
 ```

-Edit `.env` if needed.
-The defaults work for local development.
+The defaults work for local development — edit `.env` only if you need to customize something.

 ### 3. Start the stack